 Attorneys in Wilmington for Accident Victims

 If you lost a limb in an accident stemming from someone else’s reckless or negligent actions, you face a host of challenges.
 Daily activities that you took for granted may no longer be possible, such as walking, working, or driving.
 In these situations, you need experienced legal assistance to determine if you are eligible for compensation from another party.
-The Wilmington personal injury lawyers at Rhine Law Firm, P.C., have the knowledge and resources to help you receive just compensation for the life-altering challenges that you now face.
+The Wilmington amputation injury lawyers at Rhine Law Firm, P.C., have the knowledge and resources to help you receive just compensation for the life-altering challenges that you now face.